 - 12-hour class broken into 4 nights

-- Consists of lecture, discussion and physical techniques
+- Class includes lecture, discussion and physical techniques

-- Anyone under the age of 18 will need parent permission (Download: Parental Consent Form)
+- Anyone under age 18 will need parent permission

 Currently the R.A.D.
 Systems of Self Defense offered by Grand Prairie Police Department is for women only.
 These offerings provide a truly holistic approach to self-defense education, supporting the necessity of continuous learning in order to provide realistic options for each population as they go through life.
 Each of these programs includes educational components comprised of lecture, discussion, physical resistive strategies – all of which are facilitated by certified R.A.D. instructors.

 Please email Officer Joanna Briggs with any questions.